macchiang/easyship-doorkeeper-jwt/README.md

 # Doorkeeper JWT Assertion

-Extending [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) to support JWT Assertion grant type using a secret or a private key file.
+Extending [Doorkeeper](https://github.com/doorkeeper-gem/doorkeeper) to support JWT Assertion grant type using a *secret* or a *private key file* or *application's public key*.

 **This library is in alpha.
 Future incompatible changes may be necessary.**